 Travel Time: 10 days

 For anyone interested in exploring all of the natural parks Colorado has to offer, then this is your chance.
-This road trip route covers a distance of a couple hundred miles where visitors get the opportunity to see many local mountain towns – including the ruins in Mesa Verde National Park.
+This road trip route covers a distance of a couple of hundred miles where visitors get the opportunity to see many local mountain towns – including the ruins in Mesa Verde National Park.

 Travel Time: 4-5 days